vrom911/vrom911.github.io/blog/2020-09-25-haskell-aliases.md

 tags: haskell, build tools
 ---

-I know from experience that building average-sized Haskell projects could be frustrating to watch and wait to terminate.
+I know from experience that building average-sized Haskell projects can be frustrating to watch and wait to terminate.

 ![](/images/blog/haskell-aliases/waiting-haskell-build.jpg)

-To be more productive and not waste that much time on Twitter while waiting for packages to complete building, or not to spend hours investigating obvious mistakes, I am usually trying to optimise my commands to my local usage.
-I can spend my time better, and get more fruitful results in less time, so I am using some specific options to assist with that.
-But memorising all of them and typing out each time is a tedious task.
-So, I have created lots of different aliases for various build-tool commands and forgot about this problem for a while.
+To be more productive and not waste that much time on Twitter while waiting for packages to complete building, or not to spend hours investigating obvious mistakes, I usually try to optimise my commands to my local usage.
+I can spend my time better, and get more fruitful results in less time, so I use some specific options to assist with that.
+But memorising all of them and typing them out each time is a tedious task.
+So, I created lots of different aliases for various build-tool commands and forgot about this problem for a while.

-I was collecting and refining proper command options through years, and here I want to share them with you, so you can also use them on a daily basis, or give me a few pieces of advice on how I can improve my workflows even further.
+I have collected and refined proper command options through the years, and here I want to share them with you, so you can also use them on a daily basis, or give me a few pieces of advice on how I can improve my workflows even further.